Good-Humans-Inc/MVP/backend/update_information/README.md

 1. When a user mentions their preferred exercise time
 2. When a user discusses their rehabilitation goals
 3. When a user needs a customized exercise routine
-4. When the app registers a new FCM token for push notifications

 ## Deployment